Why us?

 Create a ‘golden thread’

-The new NPQs are all aligned.
-Right from the start, your leaders will benefit from an evidence-based framework with a common language that they can pass onto colleagues.
+The NPQs are all aligned.
+So, no matter what career stage your teachers are at, by joining this programme, they will benefit from an evidence-based framework.
+They will also share a common language with other NPQ participants that they can pass on to colleagues.

 Tap into a network